Through the Bus Window

 My 6-hour bus journey from Kathmandu to Pokhara was interesting, fun and quite terrifying at times.
-Although taking a plane is an alternative worth considering for those who are pressed for time, if you are not suffering from a motion sickness and want to see more of the countryside or you simply travel on a tight budget it is the best option to make your way to the Western Hills.
+Taking a plane is an alternative worth considering for those who are pressed for time.
+If you are not suffering from a motion sickness, want to see more of the countryside or simply travel on a tight budget, making your way to the Western Hills by bus is better.

 Prithvi Highway that connects two cities has an opinion of the world’s riskiest roads.
 I was able to see some its dangers through the bus window.
-Leaving the Kathmandu Valley behind was a huge relief as it meant that all the extreme ascending and descending of the bus was not turning my fellow passengers faces green any longer.
-By then everyone got used to the steepness of the hills and either emptied their stomachs into disposable plastic bags or like myself, accepted the fact that it will be a bumpy ride.
+Leaving the Kathmandu Valley behind was a huge relief.
+It meant that all the extreme ascending and descending of the bus was not turning my fellow passengers faces green any longer.
+By then everyone got used to the steepness of the hills.
+More likely as they either emptied their stomachs into disposable plastic bags or accepted the fact that it will be a bumpy ride.
+Just like myself.

-We were passing by small towns with its lively shops and peaceful temples, overtaking other buses with locals travelling on the roof and going through picturesque villages.
+We were passing by small towns with its lively shops and peaceful temples.
+Also overtaking other buses with locals travelling on the roof and going through picturesque villages.
 Very often the roadsides were full of people selling a variety of fruits.
-Whenever the bus slowed down due to the traffic jam, someone appeared near the window trying to sell us some sort of snacks or refreshments.
-I was only tempted by Nepali tea taking to my heart the advice I received in Kathmandu that I should stay away from the street food.
-I only regret I could not take pictures of some of the road signs and posters, the colours, design and typography were incredible.
+Whenever the bus slowed down due to the traffic jam, someone appeared near the window.
+They were trying to sell us some sort of snacks or refreshments.
+I was only tempted by Nepali tea.
+Taking to heart the advice I received in Kathmandu meant that I was staying away from the street food.
+I only regret I could not take pictures of some of the road signs and posters.
+The colours, design and typography were incredible.

-By the time I arrived in Pokhara I was fairly tired but the stunning views had an uplifting effect on me.
+By the time I arrived in Pokhara I was fairly tired.
+The stunning views had an uplifting effect on me though.
 I dropped off my backpack at the hotel and grabbed my camera to make the most of a scenic Phewa Lake.
-Sadly on that particular afternoon the view of the Himalayas, Annapurna and Manaslu ranges was obstructed but even without seeing the peeks I admired these spectacular surroundings.
+Sadly on that particular afternoon the view of the Himalayas, Annapurna and Manaslu ranges was obstructed.
+Even without seeing the peeks I admired these spectacular surroundings.
 I recommend taking a boat to Tal Barahi Temple located on the lake and enjoy few peaceful moments looking at the kayakers and rafters against the setting sun.

-After a long flight from Barcelona via Doha, a busy day in Kathmandu and the Prithvi Highway experience I decided to have another one of sweet and spicy teas and end my day with an evening walk by the lakeside.
+After a long flight from Barcelona via Doha, a busy day in Kathmandu and the Prithvi Highway experience I decided to end my day with a walk by the lakeside.
 Posting cards, buying souvenirs and exploring Pokhara’s bars with live music had to wait until I was back from my trek.